Xenogen IVIS Spectrum: pre-clinical optical imaging system

 Please acknowledge the Core Facility in all publications as follows:

-Research reported in this publication was supported in part by the Cancer Animal Models (CAMS) Shared Resource of Winship Cancer Institute of Emory University and NIH/NCI under award number P30CA138292.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+Research reported in this publication was supported in part by the Cancer Animal Models Shared Resource, a core supported by the Winship Cancer Institute of Emory University.